Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

 `P0` and `P1` represent the 0th GPU and the 1st GPU on the 0th machine respectively.

-By calling [nn.Module.to_consistent](https://oneflow.readthedocs.io/en/master/module.html?highlight=to_consistent#oneflow.nn.Module.to_consistent) or [Tensor.to_consistent](https://oneflow.readthedocs.io/en/master/tensor.html?highlight=to_consistent#oneflow.Tensor.to_consistent) allows the model or tensor to be assigned to a specific device, breaking a network into stages.
+By calling [nn.Module.to_consistent](https://oneflow.readthedocs.io/en/master/module.html?highlight=to_consistent#oneflow.nn.Module.to_consistent) or [Tensor.to_consistent](https://oneflow.readthedocs.io/en/master/tensor.html?highlight=to_consistent#oneflow.Tensor.to_consistent), the model or tensor will be distributed to the devices specified before, breaking a network into stages.

-Here we define a `PipelineModule` that specifically sets the pipeline for each phase.
+Here we define a `PipelineModule` that specifically sets the pipeline for each stage.

 ```python